 - This recipe is incredibly budget-friendly, relying on a single cauliflower, eggs, cheese, and a handful of seasonings!

 - Cauliflower cheese breadsticks are a great way to encourage your kids to eat more veggies, too!
 In my house, these are definitely child-approved!

 - This keto breadstick recipe is also grain-free, gluten-free, low-carb, and low-calorie!

 - Not to mention that in the years since this recipe was posted, it’s received dozens of rave reviews!

 - Cauliflower: Either use a cauliflower head ( 7″ – 8″ wide, about 3 – 3.5 lbs or 4 cups-ish) or pre-riced cauliflower (exact amounts in recipe card).
 You can also use frozen cauliflower, enabling you to reduce or eliminate the cooking time as they’re par-cooked.

 - Eggs: You can use 2 whole eggs or ¼ cup egg whites for even lighter cauliflower breadsticks.

 - Cheese: I like to use freshly shredded mozzarella/Tex-Mex cheese.
 However, you can use any melty cheese or even a softer cheese like goat cheese.
 If you use mozzarella, I recommend pairing it with some parmesan for a mixture of neutral melty and harder salty flavor/texture.

-- Seasonings: I love to add Italian seasoning.
+- Seasonings: I love to add dried Italian seasoning.
 Alternatively, you could use dried basil, oregano, and/or garlic powder/onion powder along with salt and pepper.

 - Dipping sauce: I love to use marinara sauce for dipping.